-- As the owner of Ural motorcycle, you are responsible for the performance of the required maintenance listed in your owner's manual.
-URAL recommends that you retain all receipts covering maintenance on your motorcycle, but URAL cannot deny warranty solely for the lack of receipts or for your failure to ensure the performance of all scheduled maintenance. - You are responsible for presenting your motorcycle to an URAL dealer as soon as a problem exists.
-The warranty repairs should be completed in a reasonable amount of time not to exceed 30 (thirty) days. - As the motorcycle owner, you should also be aware that URAL may deny you warranty coverage if your motorcycle or a part has failed due to abuse, neglect, improper maintenance or unapproved modifications.
+- As the owner of URAL motorcycle, you are responsible for the performance of the required maintenance listed in your owner's manual.
+URAL recommends that you retain all receipts covering maintenance on your motorcycle, but URAL cannot deny warranty solely for the lack of receipts or for your failure to ensure the performance of all scheduled maintenance. - You are responsible for presenting your motorcycle to an authorized URAL dealer within the United Sates or Canada as soon as a problem exists.
+The warranty repairs should be completed in a reasonable amount of time not to exceed 30 (thirty) days. - As the motorcycle owner, you should also be aware that URAL may deny you warranty coverage if your motorcycle or a part has failed due to abuse, neglect, improper maintenance and/or unapproved modifications.